NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 - Volumes restored from encrypted snapshots are encrypted automatically.
 - You can share snapshots, but only if they are unencrypted.
   - Said snapshots can be shared with other AWS accoutns of made public

+## AMI Types

+### What should you select your AMI based on?

+- Region
+- OS
+- Architecture
+- Launch Permissions
+- Storage for the Root Device (Root Device Volume)
+  - Instance Store (Ephemeral Store)
+  - EBS Backed Volumes